Key size: Symmetric algorithm key lengths

 IBM's Lucifer cipher was selected in 1974 as the base for what would become the Data Encryption Standard.
 Lucifer's key length was reduced from 128 bits to 56 bits, which the NSA and NIST argued was sufficient for non-governmental protection at the time.
 The NSA has major computing resources and a large budget; some cryptographers including Whitfield Diffie and Martin Hellman complained that this made the cipher so weak that NSA computers would be able to break a DES key in a day through brute force parallel computing.
 The NSA disputed this, claiming that brute-forcing DES would take them "something like 91 years".

 However, by the late 90s, it became clear that DES could be cracked in a few days' time-frame with custom-built hardware such as could be purchased by a large corporation or government.
 The book Cracking DES (O'Reilly and Associates) tells of the successful ability in 1998 to break 56-bit DES by a brute-force attack mounted by a cyber civil rights group with limited resources; see EFF DES cracker.
 Even before that demonstration, 56 bits was considered insufficient length for symmetric algorithm keys for general use.
-Because of this, DES was replaced in most security applications by Triple DES, which has 112 bits of security when used 168-bit keys (triple key).
+Because of this, DES was replaced in most security applications by Triple DES, which has 112 bits of security when using 168-bit keys (triple key).

 The Advanced Encryption Standard published in 2001 uses key sizes of 128, 192 or 256 bits.
 Many observers consider 128 bits sufficient for the foreseeable future for symmetric algorithms of AES's quality until quantum computers become available.
 However, as of 2015, the U.S. National Security Agency has issued guidance that it plans to switch to quantum computing resistant algorithms and now requires 256-bit AES keys for data classified up to Top Secret.

 In 2003, the U.S. National Institute for Standards and Technology, NIST proposed phasing out 80-bit keys by 2015.
 At 2005, 80-bit keys were allowed only until 2010.

 Since 2015, NIST guidance says that "the use of keys that provide less than 112 bits of security strength for key agreement is now disallowed."
 NIST approved symmetric encryption algorithms include three-key Triple DES, and AES.
 Approvals for two-key Triple DES and Skipjack were withdrawn in 2015; the NSA's Skipjack algorithm used in its Fortezza program employs 80-bit keys.